SCW-Aberystwyth/Using-VNC-and-IDL-on-SCW/_episodes/02-running-IDL-programs.md

 teaching: 10
 exercises: 0
 questions:
+- "How do we run IDL programs on the command line?"
 objectives:
+- "Launch the IDL command line interface on a login node."
-- "Launch the IDL IDE on a compute node."
+- "Launch the IDL command line interface on a compute node."
 keypoints:
 - "IDL must be loaded through a module"
 - "We should run computationally intensive things on a compute node, not a login node."